h3ndrk/incremental-backup/README.md

 ### Memory usage test

-Memory usage with 856002 files stored from filesystem and 856002 files in index: 123.25 MB
+Memory usage with 856002 files stored from filesystem and 856002 files stored from index: 123.25 MB